-Although the industry is constantly growing, there still are many challenges faced by fintech companies.
-You’ll find out the most significant issues in fintech, their solutions, and modern opportunities.
+Although the industry is constantly growing, there still are many challenges in fintech to resolve.
+Below, you’ll find out the most significant issues in fintech, their solutions, and modern opportunities.

 The global number of fintech startups was already 25,000+ by the end of 2021.
-However, not all of them will make the cut and be still present this year.
-The challenges and missed opportunities are a huge weight to bear.
+However, not all of them have made the cut and are still present now.
+The challenges in fintech and missed opportunities are just too much for some.
 Let us have a closer look.

 Venture capital is one of the key elements that make a startup grow.
 However, regardless of the increased interest in the industry, attracting the right investors is still a challenge.